RESEARCH STARTER

 All the basic definitions presented thus far are true for all chemicals and chemical changes with the important exception of radioactive material.
 Yet, there are significant differences between carbon and all the other elements.
 The most far-reaching of these differences is the nearly unique ability of carbon to form a large network of strong chemical bonds with other carbon atoms.
 This ability is unique because only a few elements share electron pairs among themselves, and where they do, only a strictly limited number of atoms are present in the molecules.

 Consider the common elements of the atmosphere: oxygen and nitrogen.
-The first of these is by far the most common element in the universe, and yet it is rarely present except as two linked atoms in its natural, elemental state or as single atoms in other compounds.
-A given molecule often contains a larger number of oxygen atoms, but they are not bonded one to another.
+The first of these is one of the most abundant elements on Earth, though hydrogen is the most abundant element in the universe, and yet it is rarely present except as two linked atoms in its natural, elemental state or as single atoms in other compounds.
+A given molecule often contains a larger number of oxygen atoms, but they are not bonded to one another.
 There is the important case of the ozone molecule, in which three oxygen atoms are linked together consecutively, and there are the very reactive peroxide molecules, in which two consecutive oxygen atoms are found.
 Both of these atomic arrangements are exceptions to the general rule.
 The same situation is found in the case of nitrogen, which occurs in nature as molecules containing two atoms.
 In compounds one finds a wider variety of two, three, or even four consecutive nitrogen atom combinations.
 While this is clearly a more flexible arrangement than is characteristic of oxygen, the single nitrogen atom in a sequence of bonds is the combination most frequently observed.

 Several concerns become immediately apparent.
 Perhaps the first and most worrisome relates to the number of possible structures that this property of carbon allows.
 The vastness of these possibilities may make the study of carbon structures very difficult.
 There is a way that not only leads to confident understanding but also is suitable for the most detailed exploration of this multifaceted terrain.
 In the middle of the nineteenth century, it became apparent that there were several unifying principles that helped to organize one’s thinking and ultimately led to the understanding of the patterns found in carbon compounds.
 The most useful of these generalizations is that, in all of its stable, electrically neutral compounds, carbon shares four pairs of electrons with other atoms.
 It makes no difference what the atoms bonded to carbon are; many are possible, but hydrogen, oxygen, nitrogen, sulfur, and phosphorus are the most common.
 In each of these cases and carbon as well, exactly four bonds are formed.